-Once as you take a screenshot, the image saves into your “Downloads” folder where they are labeled with the date and time you took them.
+Once as you take a screenshot, the image saves into your “Downloads” folder where they are labeled with the date and time you took them unless you've customized the location where screenshots are saved.
 You can click on the notification to open the Downloads folder and select the image file.